wymeditor/wymeditor/docs/writing_plugins/api.rst

 ============

-Removes the WYMeditor instance from existence and replaces the 'data-wym-initialized' attirbute of its textarea with 'data-wym-vanished'.
+Removes the WYMeditor instance from existence and replaces the 'data-wym-initialized' attribute of its textarea with 'data-wym-vanished'.

 .. code-block:: javascript